The AMP for WordPress plugin version 0.7 has been released.

 The next major release will be v1.0 and is already in active development.
 In short, we’re still working away at improving the plugin, from more work on out-of-the-box native WordPress support (Hint: Gutenberg!) to new features in the compatibility tool.
 We welcome your feedback and suggestions to the latest release, and can’t wait to bring you even more great stuff!

-One thought on “WordPress AMP Plugin 0.7 Release”
+2 thoughts on “WordPress AMP Plugin 0.7 Release”

 Leave a Reply